Ssekyene/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 8. Returns the sum of all the data (n) of a `listint_t` linked list.

 9. Inserts a new node at a given position.

+10. Deletes the node at index index of a `listint_t` linked list.